Exhibit Rules & Regulations

 1. Nature of the Annual Meeting Exhibits

-The Annual Meeting of the International Association for Food Protection (the Association) is an educational conference of a scientific nature.
+The Annual Meeting of the International Association for Food Protection (the Association) is an educational, scientific conference.
 The Annual Meeting Exhibits are designed to complement the educational aspects of the Annual Meeting sessions.
 The goal of the Association in sponsoring Exhibits at the Annual Meeting is to provide another avenue for the exchange of ideas and information on existing food safety technologies and applications, new concepts and innovative designs, and the availability of food safety products and services.
 Only one company name will be allowed per exhibit space.
 Multiple booth spaces may be purchased.

 2. Admission